Maham Begum

-Maham Begum or Mahim Begum (d.
-16 April 1534) was the Empress consort of the Mughal Empire from 20 April 1526 to 26 December 1530 as the third wife and chief consort of Babur, the founder of the Mughal Empire and the first Mughal emperor.
+Maham Begum or Mahim Begum (died 8 May 1533) was the empress consort of the Mughal Empire from 21 April 1526 to 26 December 1530 as the third wife and chief consort of Babur, the founder of the Mughal Empire and the first Mughal emperor.
 She was the mother of Babur's eldest surviving son and eventual successor, Humayun.

-She was the first recipient of the imperial title Padshah Begum, a formal designation of being the first lady of the Mughal court.
-Maham Begum is also frequently mentioned in the Humayun-nama by her adoptive daughter Gulbadan Begum, who refers to her as "lady" and "my Lady" (aka and akam).
+She is also frequently mentioned in the Humayun-nama by her adoptive daughter Gulbadan Begum, who refers to her as "lady" and "my Lady" (aka and akam, respectively).

 Family and lineage

 Contemporary records give no specific information regarding Maham Begum's parentage.
 Babur's autobiography, the Baburnama, makes little mention of their wedding and says nothing about Maham's family.
 However, there is evidence to suggest that a certain Khwaja Muhammad Ali (referred to as "uncle" by Gulbadan) was Maham's brother.
-He appears several times in the Baburnama in association with the city of Khost, i.e being employed in the government of Khost, coming from Khost for orders etc. One of Maham's children was born in the city and Humayun was later recorded as visiting his maternal grandparents in Khost.
+He appears several times in the Baburnama in association with the city of Khost, being employed in the government of Khost, coming from Khost for orders, etc. One of Maham's children was born in the city, and Humayun was later recorded as visiting his maternal grandparents in Khost.
 Historian Annette Beveridge calls this family "quiet, unwarlike Khwajas".
-Babur also references a certain Abdul Malik Khosti who may also have been a relation of Maham's, though this is not certain.
+Babur also references a certain Abdul Malik Khosti, who may also have been a relation of Maham's, though this is not certain.

 Abu'l-Fazl ibn Mubarak, the vizier of her grandson Akbar, states that Maham was from a noble family of Khorasan, descendants of the 11th century Sufi mystic Sheikh Ahmad Jami.
 This was a lineage that she shared with her daughter-in-law, Hamida Banu Begum.
 He also mentions that she was a relation of Sultan Husayn Bayqara, the Timurid ruler of Herat.
 Though the exact relationship is not given, the wording used by Abu'l Fazl (nisbat-i-khwesh) may imply a blood-relation on her father's side.
 Consequently, Babur's marriage with Maham shortly after Sultan Husayn's death may have been a sign of condolence to her grieving royal relations.
+However, according to historian Muni Lal, there is no corroborative evidence to support the relationship.

 There are also hints to further Timurid relationships.
-Gulbadan, Maham Begum's adopted daughter, states that the empress was related to the owners of the New Year's Garden in Kabul, originally constructed by Ulugh Beg II, a paternal uncle of Babur.
+Gulbadan, Maham Begum's adopted daughter, states that the empress was related to the owners of the Nauroz (New Year) Garden in Kabul, originally constructed by Ulugh Beg II, a paternal uncle of Babur.
 In addition, some considerations suggest that Gulbadan's mother, Dildar Agacha Begum, was also a relation of Maham's.
 Dildar herself is theorised to have been a daughter of another of Babur's uncles, Sultan Mahmud Mirza.